How to create instances

 The second step is to import an ISO image that can later be attached to the VM as a storage volume:

-Lastly, you need to attach the custom ISO volume to the VM using the following command:
+Lastly, attach the custom ISO volume to the VM using the following command:

 The boot.priority configuration key ensures that the VM will boot from the ISO first.
 Start the VM and connect to the console as there might be a menu you need to interact with: